Scaling limits of spatial compartment models for chemical reaction networks: Introduction

 \section{Introduction}

 When chemical species react, they are present in some (open or closed) system with a spatial dimension.
-Most mathematical models of chemical reaction systems describe the evolution of the concentration of chemical species and ignore both stochastic and spatial effects inherent in the system.
-This can be justified by law of large number results when both: the number of species across all molecular types large, and when the movement of molecules within the system is much faster than the chemical reactions themselves.
-In applications where these assumptions hold, the system is spatially homogeneous, and the use of the deterministic law of mass action kinetics is approximately appropriate (\cite{Kurtz1970}).
+Most models of chemical reaction systems describe the evolution of the concentration of chemical species and ignore both stochastic and spatial effects inherent in the system.
+This can be justified by law of large number results when both: the number of species across all molecular types is large, and when the movement of molecules within the system is much faster than the chemical reactions themselves.
+In applications where these assumptions hold, the system is spatially homogeneous, and the use of the deterministic law of mass action kinetics is approximately appropriate [\citet{Kurtz1970}].

-However, in biological cells, low numbers of certain key chemical species involved in the reaction systems result in appreciable noise in gene expression and many regulatory functions of the cell, and lead to cell-cell variability and different cell fate decisions (\cite{McadamsArkin}, \cite{ElowitzSwain}).
+However, in biological cells, low numbers of certain key chemical species involved in the reaction systems result in appreciable noise in gene expression and many regulatory functions of the cell, and lead to cell--cell variability and different cell fate decisions [\citet{McadamsArkin}, \citet{ElowitzSwain}].
 In order to understand the key effects of intrinsic noise in chemical reaction networks on the overall dynamics, one needs to derive new approximations of stochastic models describing the evolution of molecular counts of chemical species.
-Furthermore, the cell is not a spatially homogeneous environment, and it has been repeatedly demonstrated that spatial concentration of certain molecules plays an important role in many cellular processes (\cite{HowardRutenberg}, \cite{Takahashi}).
-Deterministic spatial models (reaction-diffusion PDEs) are insufficient for this purpose, since it is clear that local fluctuations of small molecular counts can have propagative effects, even when the overall total number of molecules in the cell of the relevant species is high.
+Furthermore, the cell is not a spatially homogeneous environment, and it has been repeatedly demonstrated that spatial concentration of certain molecules plays an important role in many cellular processes [\citet{HowardRutenberg}, \citet{Takahashi}].
+Deterministic spatial models (reaction--diffusion PDEs) are insufficient for this purpose, since local fluctuations of small molecular counts can have propagative effects, even when the overall total number of molecules in the cell of the relevant species is high.